 The redeeming love story at Life's core is between Richards and his guitar.

-Greg Kot, co-author of The Beatles vs. The Rolling Stones: Sound Opinions on the Great Rock 'n' Roll Rivalry.
+The book, a notch above most rock autobiographies, "is terrific when Richards writes about the music," says Greg Kot, co-author of The Beatles vs. The Rolling Stones: Sound Opinions on the Great Rock 'n' Roll Rivalry.

 "That band, that sound was his mission, though it was eventually derailed by heroin.
 The human relations, they all fell by the wayside, whether it was with Mick Jagger, friends, associates, wives, children.
 He treats all of them far more blithely than he does the music, which remains sacred."